Mary Roach

 Mary Roach (born March 20, 1959) is an American author specializing in popular science and humor.
-She has published six New York Times bestsellers: Stiff: The Curious Lives of Human Cadavers (2003), Spook: Science Tackles the Afterlife (2005), Bonk: The Curious Coupling of Science and Sex (2008), Packing for Mars: The Curious Science of Life in the Void (2010), Gulp: Adventures on the Alimentary Canal (2013), and Grunt: The Curious Science of Humans at War (2016).
+She has published seven New York Times bestsellers: Stiff: The Curious Lives of Human Cadavers (2003), Spook: Science Tackles the Afterlife (2005), Bonk: The Curious Coupling of Science and Sex (2008), Packing for Mars: The Curious Science of Life in the Void (2010), Gulp: Adventures on the Alimentary Canal (2013), Grunt: The Curious Science of Humans at War (2016), and Fuzz: When Nature Breaks the Law (2021).

-Early life and education
+Early life, family and education

-Mary Roach was born in Hanover, New Hampshire Her family moved to Etna, a village within the town of Hanover, and Roach attended Hanover High School and received a bachelor's degree in psychology from Wesleyan University in 1981.
+Mary Roach was born in Hanover, New Hampshire.
+She was raised in Etna, a village within the town of Hanover.
+Both her parents worked at Dartmouth College.

+Roach attended Hanover High School and was a straight-A student.
+She graduated from Wesleyan University in 1981 with a bachelor's degree in psychology.

 Career

 After college, Roach moved to San Francisco, California, and spent a few years working as a freelance copy editor.
 Her writing career began in the public affairs office of the San Francisco Zoological Society, producing press releases on topics such as wart surgery on elephants.
 On her days off from the SFZS, she wrote freelance articles for San Francisco Chronicle's Sunday magazine, Image.